SDRSharpR/SDRSharp/README.md

 Have fun experimenting with current source!<br>
 <br>
 TODO: Add direct support for P25 ;)<br><br>
 Stay tuned for further releases...
 Upcoming...
-UniTrunker!!
+UniTrunker (mainly for trunking) and DSDplus (mainly since they dont want to release unless your 'Fastlane', 6 months my ass)!!
 Just cleaning it up for successful compile. ;)